 I am willing to bet everyone on the boat experienced one or more of the points listed below – I can check them all off.

 - Lowers stress levels: Sailing relaxes a busy and stressed mind.
-It was very beneficial it was to be unplugged and not dealing with the million and one things on our to-do lists.
+It was very beneficial to be unplugged and simply choosing not to deal with the million and one things on our to-do lists.

 - Increased well-being and peace: The whole atmosphere of the Luxury 500 ft Voyager Catamaran and the majestic feeling of setting sail for a close by island in a new country.
 There is something about being on the water that really does impact brainwave patterns in a beneficial way.
 Especially when you get to do it in a such a stylish way.

 - High endorphin’s: Nothing like the beauty of nature to naturally get your endorphin levels running high.
 We saw so many incredibly cool things (as you will see below) and had the perfect mix of people to keep us on an extended endorphin high.

 Saturated with a broad range therapeutic experiences, sailing truly is an activity that will soothe your soul and help you remember what it really means to live your life to the fullest.
 And that my friends, is a great health benefit.